-Supreme court declines jurisdiction over Bayelsa Soku oil wells suit
+Supreme Court declines jurisdiction over Bayelsa Soku oil wells suit

-The Supreme Court on Tuesday refused to hear a suit brought by the Bayelsa government seeking to stop the Federal Government from further paying monthly statutory allocation from Soku oil wells to Rivers State.
+The Supreme Court on Tuesday refused to hear a suit brought by the Bayelsa government seeking to stop the Federal Government from further paying monthly statutory allocation from Soku oil wells to Rivers.

-Justice Sylvester Ngwuta, who led the seven-man panel of justices of the apex court, declined to hear the matter on the grounds that the court lacked the jurisdiction to entertain the matter.
+Justice Sylvester Ngwuta, who led the seven-man panel of justices of the apex court declined hearing the matter on the grounds that the court lacked the jurisdiction to entertain the matter.

-The court then asked the Bayelsa government to approach the Court of Appeal to decide the matter.
+The court then ordered the Bayelsa government to approach the Court of Appeal to decide the matter.

 Bayelsa government had filed the suit at the Supreme Court seeking to stop the Federal Government from further paying monthly statutory allocation from Soku oil wells to the Rivers government.